-The 8086/8088 has a set of eight 16-bit general registers.
+The 8086/8088 has a set of eight 16-bit general registers which are shown in Figure 1-2.
 These general registers are subdivided into two sets of four registers.
 The first set is called the data registers.
 Each 16-bit data register is further divided into two 8-bit registers, allowing its upper (high) and lower halves to be separately addressed.
-This means that each data register can be used interchangeably as a 16-bit register, or as two 8-bit registers.
+This means that each data register can be used interchangeably as a 16-bit register, as two 8-bit registers.
 Each of these 16-bit and 8-bit registers can participate in arithmetic and logical operations.
 The data register set is given below:

 16-Bit Register 8-Bit Registers

-High Low
+Ť Iligh Low

-AX AH AL
+AX АН AL

 BX BH BL

 CX CH CL

 DX DH DL